-- Git Branch- You can change which version of FPP you want to use with this setting.
+- Git Branch: You can change which version of FPP you want to use with this setting.
 This setting is useful if you want to upgrade to the Master Branch where the latest improvements have been implemented prior to the official release.
-Note that some upgrades require an OS rebuild so you might not get all of the benefits of the Master Branch without upgrading the OS. (refer to the update section) - Reset Local Changes- If you have manually changed the code in FPP, then clicking this button will revert the code back to the original code. - Git Status- This will show you the status of your local FPP version. - UI Platform Masq- When FPP boots up, it will auto detect the FPP device and only display settings that are relevant to your device.
+Note that some upgrades require an OS rebuild so you might not get all of the benefits of the Master Branch without upgrading the OS. (refer to the update section) - Reset Local Changes: If you have manually changed the code in FPP, then clicking this button will revert the code back to the original code. - Git Status: This will show you the status of your local FPP version. - FPP Rebuild: This will recompile all of the FPP files and is useful if you interrupted the installation process or otherwise corrupted the FPP files. - UI Platform Masq: When FPP boots up, it will auto detect the FPP device and only display settings that are relevant to your device.
 If you are developing Plugins or other functionality and want to see the options, then you can change the Platform mask to display the options based on that platform.
 Be careful making changes while in this mode as it could have an adverse effect on your FPP device.